Your Token

 Framework-Agnostic Headless Widget

-• Check the React adapter on how to attach the widget engine to a framework.
+• Check the React adapter on how to create a framework-specific data layer from the vanilla JS engine.

-• Check the default React widget on how to use the engine; collecting user data, navigating between screens, sending messages, handling loading states, etc.
+• Check the default React widget on how to go about the interaction logic; collecting user data, navigating between screens, sending messages, handling loading states, etc.